Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 list.mako
 +++++++++

-This template extends the master *layout.mako* template by providing a listing of tasks.
-The loop is done using the passed tasks dict sent from the *list_view* using the pythonic mako syntax.
-We also use the *request.route_url* function to generate a url based on a route name and its arguments instead of statically defining the url path.
+This template is used by the ``list_view`` view function.
+This template extends the master ``layout.mako`` template by providing a listing of tasks.
+The loop uses the passed ``tasks`` dictionary sent from the ``list_view`` function using Mako syntax.
+We also use the ``request.route_url`` function to generate a url based on a route name and its arguments instead of statically defining the url path.

 .. literalinclude:: pyramid_quick_tutorial/templates/list.mako
    :language: html+mako